About

 Other

 - I play table tennis.
-I'm currently the Captain of UCSC Table Tennic Club.
+I am a member of UCSC Table Tennis Club and was the Team Captain in the 25-26 season.
 I previously served as the President of William & Mary Club Table Tennis between 2021-2023.
-You can often find me playing at the table tennis area in East Field Gym with UCSC Table Tennis Club.
+You can often find me playing at the table tennis area in East Field Gym with the club.

 - IPA for my name: [jɑ̌ʊ35 ɻû̯ɔ51 t͡ɕʰíŋ55]